-Replicate samples (a set of three) will be collected in approximately 11.5% of the total DUs (see Table 3).
-Replicate samples will consist of increments collected by stepping out in two different directions within a few feet from each original (parent) increment location.
-Each replicate sample will consist of the same number of increments as the parent sample but from different locations and with the same overall increment coverage or spacing.
-The samples will be analyzed for the 13 PP Metals on a standard laboratory turnaround time.
+Replicate samples (a set of three) will be collected in approximately 10% of the total DUs (see Table 3).
+Replicate samples will consist of increments collected by stepping out in two different directions within a few feet from each original (Replicate 1) increment location.
+Each subsequent replicate sample (Replicate 2 and Replicate 3) will consist of the same number of increments as the Replicate 1 sample but collected from different locations and with the same overall increment coverage or spacing.